List of ambassadors of Australia to Ireland

-The Ambassador of Australia to Ireland is an officer of the Australian Department of Foreign Affairs and Trade and the head of the Embassy of the Commonwealth of Australia to the Republic of Ireland in Dublin.
+The Ambassador of Australia to Ireland is an officer of the Australian Department of Foreign Affairs and Trade and the head of the Embassy of the Commonwealth of Australia to Ireland in Dublin.
 Prior to the establishment of a resident embassy in Rome in 2008, on occasions the position has also had non-resident accreditation as Australia's Ambassador to the Holy See.

-On 26 June 2020, the Australian Government announced the appointment of former Australian politician Gary Gray as Australia's ambassador to Ireland.
-Gray took up his office in August 2020 and presented his credentials to the President of Ireland on 25 September 2020.
+On 9 March 2025, the Australian Government announced the appointment of Chantelle Taylor as Australia's ambassador to Ireland.
+Taylor took up office in April 2025 and presented her credentials to the President of Ireland on 27 May 2025.